svrc/tkgi-calico/README.md

 1. clone this repo

-1. obtain PKS cluster with priveleged containers support enabled
+1. obtain PKS cluster with privileged containers support enabled
     - this is necessary for Calico to be installed on the nodes (otherwise you will receive `The DaemonSet "calico-node" is invalid: spec.template.spec.containers[0].securityContext.privileged: Forbidden: disallowed by cluster policy` error)
     - if you have Pod Security Policy enabled, this should include the `pks-privileged` PSP in its ClusterRole.
 Prior versions to 12/15/2020 did not.